pangaea-data-publisher/panfmp/main/trunk/scripts/README.txt

 its config file.
 In "scripts/" are files to mange it.
 Windows scripts end with ".cmd", Unix/Linux scripts with ".sh".

+The scripts currently have no parameter parsing, they pass the config file and all other parameters to the Java VM.
+If you miss parameters, e.g. just call "./harvest.sh", you will get a message from Java about missing parameters.
+The first parameter "config.xml" is always automatically passed by the scripts.
+Normally you only need to add an index ID or "*" for all indexes.

 To configure Java options, edit config.cmd/config.sh.
 These files contain variables with path specifications, used by the other scripts to startup the Java VM and use the correct parameters.